MichaelSchneeberger/rxbp/docs/20191002_multicasting.md

 ### Tunneling a shared Flowable

-This is nice, but what if we want to create a *multi-cast Flowable* in one place and consume its elements in another place.
-With the `share` operator, this is possible by "tunneling" a Flowable.
+This is nice, but what if we want to create a *multi-cast Flowable* in one place and consume its elements in another place somewhere downstream?
+Having the `share` operator, this is possible by "tunneling" a Flowable.
 By "tunneling", we mean to convert a Flowable into a Flowable of *multi-cast Flowable(s)* of type `Flowable[Flowable]`.
-This is achieved by using `rxbp.return_value` inside the shared function.
+This is achieved by using `rxbp.return_value` inside the shared function as follows.

 ``` python
 import rxbp.depricated